Best Songs Ever

 0%

-Most votes come from United States, France, Norway, Spain, and Germany.
+Most votes come from United States, France, Germany, Norway, and Spain.

 Discover

-More songs by Stevie Wonder (See Charts): We Can Work It Out, I Believe (When I Fall In Love It Will Be Forever), Don'T Drive Drunk, Master Blaster (Jammin’), Happy Birthday, Skeletons, My Cherie Amour, Shoo-Be-Doo-Be-Doo-Da-Day, Too High, and So What The Fuss?.
+More songs by Stevie Wonder (See Charts): We Can Work It Out, I Believe (When I Fall In Love It Will Be Forever), Don'T Drive Drunk, Master Blaster (Jammin’), Blame It On The Sun, As, Happy Birthday, Skeletons, My Cherie Amour, and Send One Your Love.

 Popular in Jazz (See Charts): Sinnerman, What A Wonderful World, Non, Je Ne Regrette Rien, Summertime, Baltimore, Gloomy Sunday, Feeling Good, Slabo Day, What'S A Woman, and Strangers In The Night.